A new report suggests that teaching is a surprisingly dangerous — and, in some cases, even deadly — profession in Great Britain.

 Unfortunately, Britain is not the only country grappling with the problem of asbestos in its schools.

-Almost half of all US school were built between 1950 and 1969 when asbestos use was at its peak.
+Almost half of all US schools were built between 1950 and 1969 when asbestos use was at its peak.
 As long as this asbestos is fully contained and in good condition, the mesothelioma risk to students and teachers is believed to be low.

 But aging asbestos is more likely to turn into dust and asbestos dust causes mesothelioma.
 The EPA requires schools to maintain an asbestos management plan and to make that plan available to parents and staff.